hoteamarian/breast-mri-unet-segmentation/README.md

 - Smooth, stable training after modifications
 - Significant speed improvement when switching from `.npy` files in folders to a single HDF5 dataset
 - Balanced positive/negative sampling improved model generalization
+- Some experiment outputs are stored in the `results/` folder:
+  - `.txt` with evaluation metrics
+  - Overlay `.png` images showing predictions vs ground truth

 ## Usage with Docker